-We are committed to upholding ethical standards in the construction and dissemination of the ReadMe++ corpus.
-To ensure the integrity of our data collection process, we have made our best effort to obtain data from sources that are available in the public domain, released under Creative Commons (CC) or similar licenses, or can be used freely for personal and non-commercial purposes according to the resource's Terms and Conditions of Use.
-These sources include user-generated content on public domain books, publicly available documents/reports, and publicly available datasets.
+We are committed to upholding ethical standards in constructing and disseminating the {\sc ReadMe++} corpus.
+To ensure the integrity of our data collection process, we have made our best effort to obtain data from sources that are available in the public domain, released under Creative Commons or similar licenses, or can be used freely for personal and non-commercial purposes according to the resource's Terms and Conditions of Use.
+These sources include public domain books, publicly available documents/reports, and publicly available datasets.
 We use a small number of randomly sampled sentences for academic research purposes, specifically for labeling sentence readability.
 We have included a full list of licenses and terms of use for each source in Appendix~\ref{appendix:license}.
-We would like to note that a couple corpora require access permission from the original authors (i2b2/VA \cite{clinical-reports-en}, and Hindi Product Reviews \cite{review-product-hi}).
+We would like to note that two of the sources we used require access permission from the original authors, specifically the i2b2/VA \cite{clinical-reports-en} and Hindi Product Reviews \cite{review-product-hi} datasets.
 Therefore, sentences and annotations from these sources will not be shared with the community unless access permission has been obtained from the original authors.

-When collecting sentences from the social media and forums domains, we have \textbf{manually excluded} any sampled sentences that contain, offensive/hateful speech, stereotypes, or private user information.
+Every annotator was informed that their annotations were being used to create a dataset for readability assessment.
+When collecting sentences from social media and forums, we have excluded any sampled sentences containing offensive/hateful speech, stereotypes, or private user information.

-All annotators were student employees paid at the standard student employee rate of \$18 per hour for their time.
-Every annotator was informed that their annotations were being used in the creation of a dataset for readability assessment.
-Our manual filtering of toxic or harmful content ensured that annotators were working with inoffensive data.